 Do you have something else, like a hot water dispenser, you need to plug in under your sink?
 Then go for a dual outlet switch.
 While they’re usually a little higher in price, the Essential Values switch is actually a fair price and super high quality.

 What’s great about this switch is that it’s easy to install.
-With three easy steps, your garbage disposal switch will be up and running.
+Your garbage disposal switch will be up and running with three easy steps.
 No complicated wiring, no electrics, and no need to hire someone else to install it for you.

-The button is made with stainless steel so you can avoid rusting and staining.
+The button is made with stainless steel to avoid rusting and staining.
 It’s easy to clean and looks great in the kitchen!

 Customers love that this power switch alternates power between the two outlets.
-That way, both devices — the garbage disposal and hot water — were never running at the same time.
+That way, both devices — the garbage disposal and hot water — were never running simultaneously.

 Pros